-Natasha Chadwick entered the aged care industry early in her career, and quickly became determined to change the way things were done.
+Natasha Chadwick entered the aged care industry early in her career, and it didn’t take long for her to become determined to change the way things were done.

-“It is as if people who reach a certain age or lose some of their previous cognitive or physical abilities are discarded, left to spend the rest of their days in drab dormitories in institutions,” Natasha Chadwick, CEO and founder of NewDirection Care, told HelloCare.
+“It is as if people who reach a certain age… are discarded, left to spend the rest of their days in drab dormitories in institutions,” Natasha Chadwick, CEO and founder of NewDirection Care, told HelloCare.

-“I was motivated by a desire to avoid making the elderly a negatively perceived minority, and to encourage more positive expectations on the part of the young members of society about how they will age,” Ms Chadwick said.
+“I was motivated by a desire to avoid making the elderly a negatively perceived minority, and to encourage more positive expectations,” Ms Chadwick said.

 Changes weren’t being enacted quickly enough…

 Ms Chadwick began her career as the National Executive Officer for the National Association of Nursing Homes and Private Hospitals.